Projects

 BIBLE STORIES LEADERS’ HANDOUT

-This project supports the preparation and distribution of audible, digital and printed media.
-Portions of The Heidelberg and Westminster Catechisms, the Ten Commandments, Apostles Creed, Pilgrim’s Progress, Augustine’s Confessions as well as Puritan articles, poetry and biographies are posted on social media, distributed via a network of church groups, and spread via internet.
+This project shares Puritan Reformed teachings with Christians in China through audible, digital and printed media.
+A four-person team prepares digital and audio resources, including Bible stories, portions of the Heidelberg and Westminster Catechisms, the Ten Commandments, Apostles Creed, Pilgrim’s Progress, Augustine’s Confessions as well as Puritan articles, poetry and biographies.
+These teachings are posted on social media, distributed via a network of church groups, and spread via internet.
 Audio resources are also made into videos so they can be uploaded and made available on more websites.
+So far, 1,700 videos have been uploaded, with 440 more to go.
 Several people are involved in responding to feedback and further questions generated by what people read and hear.
 Some of these materials are used as training material among ethnic minorities.
 Works such as God Willing by John Flavel (on providence), All of Grace by Charles Spurgeon, The Mortification of Sin by John Owen and some of Frans Bakker’s books are being distributed as well.

 MISSION TRIPS FOR LISU, MIAO, WEI AND ZANG